OTTAWA PROFESSIONAL PHOTOGRAPHER RYAN STUDIO/ BLOG POST/ NATURE PHOTOGRAPHY / SERVING KANATA / STITTSVILLE / NEPEAN

-Regarding my photographic equipment to record our natural environment, I have itemized a list of gear frequently packed in my camera bag which accompanies me on practically every outing.
-These items include: Nikon 35mm film camera, 28-85mm and 70-300mm zoom lenses, a good sturdy tripod-(my personal preference is the Manfrotto brand), a cable release, polarizing filter (used sparingly!), lens cleaning products, spare batteries, aluminum foil to reflect light into low lit areas, a poncho for rainy days, Uv-(ultraviolet filters), a macro lens and plenty of transparency/slide film.
-I firmly believe that photographer’s should not allow themselves to become inundated with excessive amounts of accessories.
+Regarding my photographic equipment to record our natural environment, I have itemized a list of gear I frequent, regularly packed in my camera bag which accompanies me on every outing.
+These items include: Nikon 35mm film and digital cameras, 28-85mm and 70-300mm zoom lenses, a good sturdy tripod-(my personal preference is the Manfrotto brand), a cable release, polarizing filter (used sparingly!), lens cleaning products, spare batteries, aluminum foil to reflect light into low lit areas, a poncho for rainy days, Uv-(ultraviolet filters), a macro lens and plenty of transparency/slide film when not recording in the digital mode.
+I firmly believe that photographer’s should prevent themselves from becoming inundated with excessive amounts of accessories.
 Surprisingly, many of my favourite images were created with a minimal amount of equipment.
 Many photographer’s fall into the realm of believing that they require an arsenal of equipment plus professional computer image manipulation software programs to produce striking, meaningful imagery.
 This is a complete falsification of events and clearly NOT SO!
-Individuals who subscribe to “doctoring” their imagery extensively via Adobe Photoshop/Lightroom or other manipulation software tools, are regrettably not photographer’s but computer enthusiasts and/or image manipulators.
+Individuals who subscribe to “doctoring” their imagery extensively via Adobe Photoshop or other manipulation software tools, are regrettably not photographer’s but computer enthusiasts and/or image manipulators.
 I always encourage my students to give themselves permission to invest the necessary time in the art of seeing to perfect their imagery up front.
 It is a most rewarding experience to receive transparencies from the lab that are for the most part flawless in composition/design and exposure.
 This organization of subject matter in your camera leads to “straight printing” should one elect to have their imagery produced in hard copy photographs without absorbing any additional custom print or retouching fees.
+The digital medium often records imagery with a somewhat flat appearance to it and does require tweaking in the computer to reinstate it however, the usage of these techniques should be introduced sparingly.